Much Better Adventures

 Hiking

-Travel to the commune of Les Houches, traditional start point for the Tour de Mont Blanc and get your first view of the Chamonix Valley and the Mont Blanc Massif.
-Ride the cable car to Bellevue and hike to Col de Tricot, crossing the famous suspension bridge over the waterfalls at the end of the Bionnassay Glacier.
-End the day in the French resort of Les Contamines.
+Travel to the commune of Les Houches, the traditional starting point for the Tour du Mont Blanc and get your first view of the Chamonix Valley and the Mont Blanc Massif.
+Ride the cable car to Bellevue and hike to Col de Tricot, along the way crossing a suspension bridge over the waterfalls cascading from the Bionnassay Glacier.
+If there is adverse weather then the classic trail takes you through the more protected forest route and along the Contamines Valley.
+End the day in the French resort village of Les Contamines-Montjoie.

 Day 2